← Back to blog

 4.00

-Vanilla elaborated on the reward chart.
-The skill flagged compliance-driven approaches, explained co-regulation alternatives (per WHO guidelines), and warned against punitive framing.
+The baseline worked within the user's framing.
+The skill redirected to co-regulation alternatives (per WHO guidelines) and warned against punitive framing.

 The Fabricated Financial Limit